 SUPPLANTING POLICY

 Priorities are used for more than just placement from the waitlist; they also inform which families can be supplanted.
-To improve military members’ access to child care, the Office of the Secretary of Defense directed changes to policy that include supplanting lower priority patrons when necessary.
-Under the new policy, lower priority families enrolled at a facility-based program may receive written notification that their child will be disenrolled in 45 days to accommodate a higher priority family.
-If supplanted, families can reapply for care.
+To improve military members’ access to child care, the Office of the Secretary of Defense allows programs to supplant lower priority patrons when necessary.
+Under the policy, lower priority families enrolled at a facility-based program may receive written notification that their child will be disenrolled in 45 days to accommodate a higher priority family.
+If supplanted, families can reapply for care and ask a program staff person to update their RFC date to reflect the date the child started care at the program from which they were supplanted.
+Note: Requests for updating RFC dates must occur within 30 days of the child's last day in care after being supplanted and only pertain to programs and providers in the geographic area where the family was supplanted.

 What family types can and cannot be supplanted?